Manishearth/manishearth.github.io/source/_posts/2017-03-04-what-are-sum-product-and-pi-types.markdown

 It's essentially a form of dependent type.
 A dependent type is when your type can depend on a value.
 An example of this is integer generics, where you can do things like `Array<bool, 5>`, or `template<unsigned int N, typename T> Array<T, N> ...` (in C++).

+Note that the type signature contains a _type_ dependent on an integer, being generic over multiple different array lengths.

 The name comes from how a constructor for these types would look: